 The study may not apply as much today because fewer Black-Caribbean children are brought up in Lone Parent Households in 2023 compared to when Sewell conducted his research.

-Sewell’s argues that the solution to black boys underachievement is to provide them with strict schooling that demands high expectations and, as far as is possible, provide them with positive opportunities that middle class students get through their social and cultural capital that middle class students ; effectively he says that if we do this, then this should make up for the disadvantageous they underachieving boys face.
+Sewell argues that the solution to black boys’ underachievement is to provide them with strict schooling that demands high expectations and, as far as possible, provide them with positive opportunities that middle class students get through their social and cultural capital.
+Sewell argues this should make up for the disadvantageous the underachieving boys face.
 Importantly, Sewell, does not seem to accept that disadvantage is an excuse for failure.

-Sewell runs the ‘generating genius’ programme – aimed at improving the educational opportunities of disadvantaged students –
+Sewell established the ‘generating genius’ programme.
+This was aimed at improving the educational opportunities of disadvantaged black students.

 Limitations to Generating Genius

-- Lacks representativeness – very small sample of ten boys!
+it lacks representativeness – very small sample of boys!

-- Lack of control of variables means we don’t actually know why the boys improved so much – was it due to the contacts, or did they try harder because this was a unique project and thus they felt ‘very special’? (a problem of reliability)
+Lack of control of variables means we don’t actually know why the boys improved so much.
+Was it due to the contacts, or did they try harder because this was a unique project and thus they felt ‘very special’?

 Signposting